azu/delete-github-branches/README.md

       $ delete-github-branches --owner azu --repo delete-github-branches-test --token <TOKEN>
       $ delete-github-branches --owner azu --repo delete-github-branches-test --token <TOKEN> --includesBranchPatterns "/feature\/.*/" --dryRun

+Also this package includes helper cli tool.
+`delete-github-branches-check-branch-name` just detect if the branch name will be deleted?

+    Usage
+      $ delete-github-branches-check-branch-name [branchName]

+    Options
+      --includesBranchPatterns includes branch patterns split by comma.
+Default: "/^.*$/" (all) --excludesBranchPatterns excludes branch patterns split by comma.
+Default: "master,develop,dev,gh-pages" --config path to config file

+    Examples
+      $ delete-github-branches-check-branch-name "feature/009"
+      $ echo $? # 0
+      # It will be alive and exit code: 0
+      $ delete-github-branches-check-branch-name "patch-101"
+      $ echo $? # 1
+      # It will be deleted and exit code: 1

 ### Config File

 Config file is following JSON format.